Furciferi/DES-Obs/README.md

 Installation
 =============
-This file should already be in the DECamObserver directory, if not view the Raw image of DESENAPT.py and right click and save as.
+This file should already be in the DECamObserver directory, if not view the Raw image of DESNEPT.py and right click and save as.

 Usage
 ======

-DESENAPT is used in conjuction with the kentools command qcInvPrint.
+DESNEPT is used in conjuction with the kentools command qcInvPrint.
 This grabs the observation data for the night and saves into the DECamObserver directory a "YYYYMMDD".qcinv file.
 The day seems to be given by when you run the code, so in general will be +1 to the actual observing night.

 As this is dependent on kentools and qcInvPrint, in general you will need to be at the Observer2 station.